vijilAI/gdc-submission/README.md

 # Global Dialogues with AI: Simulating Diverse User Preferences on AI Interactions

 An exploratory platform for understanding how AI conversational agents interact with diverse, culturally-aware virtual users based on the Global Dialogues Challenge dataset.
-This system facilitates conversations between people from different backgrounds and AI assistants to explore cultural preferences and communication patterns across global demographics.
+This system facilitates conversations between virtual users from different backgrounds and AI assistants to explore cultural preferences and communication patterns with AI across global demographics.

 ## 📖 Table of Contents